 What will happen to the stories?

-First, we’ll be archiving them here on our website.
+We’ll be archiving them here on our website.
 We’ll add them as they come in, so keep an eye on our blog throughout the year for new stories!

 Is there a permanent archive I can contribute to?